blockful-io/swaplace-cairo/setup-account.md

 ## Install dependencies

-Install Starkli:

-- [Starkli](https://book.starkli.rs/) - Starkli is a command line tool for interacting with Starknet.
+- [Starkli](https://book.starkli.rs/) - Command line tool for interacting with Starknet.

 If you're on Linux/macOS/WSL, you can install starkliup by running the following command: